haewonc/CodeXplorer/example2/README.md

 In `analysis.py` at `identify_extreme_events` and `extreme_weather_frequency`
 In `result.py` at `print_extreme_events`

 ## Task 2.
-Reformat the date to %Y-%m-%d format.
+Format the date to %Y-%m-%d format when printing date.
 Currently, its printed out as '2023-11-14 00:00:00'.
 Hint: `formatted_date = date.strftime('%Y-%m-%d')`
 ### Example answer